ZohaibShafiq3742/Disease-Prediction-System/README.md

 2. Install dependencies
 pip install -r requirements.txt

-3. Run the GUI for disease prediction python src/predict.py
+3. Run the GUI Application

+Launch the graphical interface to input symptoms and get predictions:

+python src/predict.py

-4. Run training or preprocessing
+4. Run notebooks

-Use the available Jupyter notebooks in the notebooks/ directory.

-📊 Result Highlights

-Validation accuracy achieved: 98% – 100% across different embedding models.

-BioBERT-based approaches showed fast convergence and stable performance.

-Consistent reduction of loss across training epochs.

-All results and curves are stored and visualized in notebooks.
+Open the .ipynb files using Jupyter Notebook or Google Colab to explore:

+Preprocessing

+Vectorization

+Model training

+Performance analysis

+🩻 Inference Example

+Enter symptoms such as:

+fever, headache, sore throat

+The system processes the text, vectorizes it, and predicts the most likely disease.

 🙌 Acknowledgements

-A special thank you to:
+Special thanks to:

-Dr. Tanzila Kehkashan — For insightful mentorship throughout the project.
+Dr. Tanzila Kehkashan — Project supervisor and mentor.

-Imran Ashraf (Senior) — For continuous technical guidance and support.
+Imran Ashraf — Senior advisor for technical guidance.

 📄 License